jzohrab/practicing-guitar/docs/theory/reading-rhythms.rst

 Triplets
 ********

+Triplets fit 3 notes into the length of one beat.
+Sextuplets fit 6.

 Some people like different words to say for each beat ... e.g, "1-trip-let" or "1-and-uh" for triplets, instead of "1-la-li".
 Use whatever works for you.